yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 a cross-domain ubiquitous language that servers to all purpose.
 By definition, *domain* in DDD refers to [a conceptual subject area about how users apply the software](https://en.wikipedia.org/wiki/Domain-driven_design#cite_note-evans2004-4).
-At the most coarse granularity, domains can be dichotomized into *business* domain and *technical* domain.
-The ubiquitous language for the inter and inner connections is vital to a useful DDD.
+At a coarse granularity, domains can be dichotomized into *business* domain and *technical* domain.
+The ubiquitous language for the inter and inner connections among the technical and business domains are vital to a useful DDD.

 ## Business-to-tech (b2t) translation

 The biggest challenge usually lies in the translation from the business request to the technical problem.
 And it can be quite repetitive and iterative.
-A good translation usually requires practice with team in understanding the problem precisely - example techniques of [event storming](https://en.wikipedia.org/wiki/Event_storming), [requirement engineering](https://en.wikipedia.org/wiki/Requirements_engineering), [business process modelling](https://en.wikipedia.org/wiki/Business_process_modeling).
+A good translation usually requires practice with the team in understanding the problem precisely - example techniques of [event storming](https://en.wikipedia.org/wiki/Event_storming), [requirement engineering](https://en.wikipedia.org/wiki/Requirements_engineering), [business process modelling](https://en.wikipedia.org/wiki/Business_process_modeling).

 Given the complexity of the modern applications, usually, the requirements of the entire system have to be broken into several components.
-For example, at the ETL layer, the queries may be suggested by the business to extract data insights.
+Consider a scenario where the business wants to implement a *transaction system that tracks the client's transactions on certain products that the company sells*.
+The business is seeking for a service that can be leveraged to produce insights about the transactions such that the corresponding business plans can be determined.

+By following the conventional approach in DDD, a *data model* of the core *entities* in such system should be defined.
+In the modern software, this can be easily achieved by leverage the database technologies.
+On top of it, the business can then specify the *domain-specific logics* that retrieve the required information for the analysis.
+The following is an example of the "translation" that converts the business requirements for retrieving product-related information by using a pre-defined data model - without loss of generity, here the data model is assumed to the be simplest that describes the entities of *client*, *product*, and *transaction* in the business domain of interest.

 **Business**: